VladKhomich/VladKhomich.github.io/_posts/2024-9-26-enforce-https.md

 - What is `HTTP Redirection`?
 - What is `HSTS`?
 - What how to avoid any HTTP calls?
-- What is the difference between `307 Temporary redirect` and `307 Internal Redirect`
+- What is the difference between `307 Temporary Redirect` and `307 Internal Redirect`
 - What is HSTS preloading?
 - How to add your website to `Chromium HSTS preloading list`?